awslabs/dynamodb-transactions/DESIGN.md

 * all attributes of the item before it was modified as a part of the transaction
 * the primary key of the transaction
-* the unique id of the request within the transaction I tem images are not saved for items which are:
+* the unique id of the request within the transaction

+Item images are not saved for items which are:

 * read lock requests
 * if the item is "transient" in the request, meaning that the item did not exist before it was locked